 2. Wholesome Flavors: Maple Hill Creamery Flavored Yogurt

-What makes Maple Hill appear on our list of best yogurt for kids?
-Well, for starters, the milk is begotten from cows that are grass-fed, and that to organic grass-fed – so organic becomes a big USP for Maple Hill.
-Why grass fed, you may ask?
+What makes Maple Hill appear on our list of best yogurts for kids?
+Well, for starters, the milk is begotten from cows that are grass-fed, and organic grass-fed – so organic becomes a big USP for Maple Hill.
+Why grass-fed, you may ask?
 Well, Maple Hill believes that nature designed cows to eat only grass but lately, we have been feeding them corn, grains, and other foods.
 So Maple Hill believes that this affects the quality of milk – thus it feeds its cows only 100% organic grass, the way nature meant cows to be.

 The flavors are simple and a favorite with most if not all kids – options of vanilla, strawberry, and blueberry – and you can get these flavors in both Greek yogurt and whole milk yogurt.
 Each option comes in a 150g container pack which might be a little too much for small tots to handle, but perfect for older kids or those with bigger appetites.

 The flavors are simple and the taste is tart if a little sugary.
 Ingredients for the Greek yogurt include organic milk, organic fruit, organic cane sugar (yes, this one does have added sugars), fruit pectin (as a thickening agent), lemon juice concentrate as well as live and active cultures.
 The whole milk yogurt differs by replacing the fruit pectin with organic tapioca starch and having a little more of added sugar content than they put in the Greek yogurt.
 For the vanilla option, the flavor comes from organic vanilla extract and vanilla bean seeds.